WB Inshore Challenge Rules

 Click here for a printable version of the rules: 2019 Wrightsville Beach Inshore Challenge Rules.

 1. The tournament’s entry fee places your boat in both categories—flounder and red drum.

 2. The primary payouts go to the boats with the single heaviest flounder and the single heaviest red drum.

-4. The one fishing day is Saturday, August 12.
-The tournament will reserve the right to hold Sunday, August 13, as an optional foul weather day.
+4. The one fishing day is Saturday, July 27.
+The tournament will reserve the right to hold Sunday, July 28, as an

 5. There are no checkouts and no boundaries.